The Ultimate Kilimanjaro Packing List for Women

 The Big Gear

 This little list includes all the gear you’ll need to carry your stuff as well as your sleeping bag.
-Much of it can be rented and I actually rented almost all of this equipment with the exception of my daypack.
+I rented almost all of this equipment with the exception of my daypack.

 - Waterproof Duffel Bag- An 80L+ duffle bag is easily over $100 so if you don’t plan on using one again I suggest renting this item.
 I did and it cost a whopping $10 for 7 days

-- Sleeping Bag- A mummy-shaped sleeping bag with a minimum temp rating of 14 degrees Fahrenheit (so 14 degrees or less).
+- Sleeping Bag– A mummy-shaped sleeping bag with a minimum temp rating of 14 degrees Fahrenheit (so 14 degrees or less).
 Another expensive item you can rent.
 If you’re plus size (18W and up) I highly recommend buying your own extra wide sleeping bag.
 I recently bought this REI Co-Op Sleeping Bag that comes in extra wide.
 It’s only rated to 24 degrees (12 degrees at the lower limit) but it’s one of the few extra wide sleeping bags and doesn’t cost a fortune or weigh 8 friggin’ pounds.

 General Packing Tips

 I divided all my clothes and snacks into seven Ziploc bags and labeled them by day.
-It was so easy to reach into my bag and pull out just one Ziploc bag I would need for the next day instead of fishing around in my duffle bag for something to wear.
-At the end of the day I’d stuff my dirty clothes back in their bag to trap the smell in, or I would use it as a trash bag if needed.
+It was so easy to reach into my duffle and pull out just one Ziploc bag I would need for the next day instead of fishing around for something to wear.
+At the end of the day I’d stuff my dirty clothes back in their bag or use it for trash if needed.

-Almost all of the photos shown above are products I personally used on my Kilimanjaro hike so I can attest to their quality.
+I’ve personally used many of the products listed above on my Kilimanjaro hikes so I can attest to their quality.
 If you have any questions about specific brands just ask and I’ll help out as much as I can!

 Plan on hiking Mount Kilimanjaro?
 You might find these other articles helpful!